-Referring to Figure 2, the HPM power distribution architecture has the following attributes:
+The HPM power distribution architecture has the following attributes:

-- "12V_PRIMARY" shall be sourced by +12V in ACPI Power states from ACPI-S5 and higher (i.e., in ACPI-S5 to ACPI-S0). - The 12V power MGMT switching circuit shall be located on the HPM. - 12V PICPWR connectors shall only connect to 12V PRIMARY. - 12V PICPWR connectors shall be bi-directional: can be either power source (power egress) or power sink (power ingress). - Other than the power capability of the power connector, each 12V PICPWR connector on the HPM shall be logically equivalent. - It is strongly recommended that HPM designs balance current flow through adjacent 12V PICPWR connectors to enable source or load sharing and without overloading one of the two current paths. - There shall not be power gating to 12V PICPWR connectors on 12V_PRIMARY.
-However, the HPM may implement fusing to prevent damage to connectors, cables, and traces. - Any module docking into the M-CRPS connector shall have an ORing circuit or an HSC circuit on +12V to prevent reverse current going into the module. - In implementations where the PSU is directly docking into the HPM, HPM and/or the PSU shall implement gating for the voltage output of the PSU to prevent the wrong voltage from being distributed through the 12V_PRIMARY rail (e.g., 48V instead of 12V).
+- "12V_PRIMARY" shall be sourced by +12V (not +12VStby) and powered in ACPI Power states from ACPI-S5 and higher (i.e., in ACPI-S5 to ACPI-S0). - The 12V power MGMT switching circuit shall be located on the HPM.

+- 12V PICPWR connectors shall only connect to 12V PRIMARY. - 12V PICPWR connectors shall be bi-directional: can be either power source (power egress) or power sink (power ingress). - Other than the power capability of the power connector, each 12V PICPWR connector on the HPM shall be logically equivalent. - It is strongly recommended that HPM designs balance current flow through adjacent 12V PICPWR connectors to enable source or load sharing and without overloading one of the two current paths. - There shall not be power gating to 12V PICPWR connectors on 12V_PRIMARY.
+However, the HPM may implement fusing to prevent damage to connectors, cables, and traces. - Any module docking into the M-CRPS connector shall have an OR-ing circuit or a hot swap circuit on +12V to prevent reverse current going into the module. - When +12VStby is not available but 12V_PRIMARY is available, the 12V management power switching circuit output will be sourced by 12V_PRIMARY.